nanduu04/CSCI3230---group-15/README.md

 npm start
 ```

-if npm does not work, we can always try with `node`
+if npm does not work, we can always try with `yarn`

 ```sh
 cd ecommerce